CraigCrundwell/MiniFrogFC_Betaflight/README.md

+This betaflight fork is for work creating a target for the MiniFrogFC brushed quadcopter flight controller which is currently under development.

 ![Important Notice: Betaflight 4.0 will be the last release to include support for STM32F3 based flight controllers.
 (This includes all boards with 'F3' in the name.)](docs/assets/images/stm32f3_retirement_notice.svg)

 (Please see the [note](https://github.com/betaflight/betaflight#end-of-active-development-for-stm32f3-based-flight-controllers) below.)